Grainne10/Pands-Project/README.md

  * It is much used, due to the few variables making for clear visualisation and proposed by the prominent statician Sir Ronald Fisher
  * Setosa is more distinguishable from the other two species.
 Setosa has higher sepal width but lower sepal length, petal width and petal length.
  * Virginica has lower sepal width, but higher sepal length, petal width and petal lenghth.
- * Vertosa lies mainly in between the other species in terms of sepal and petal widths and lengths with more of an overlap to the virginica species.
+ * Versicolor lies mainly in between the other species in terms of sepal and petal widths and lengths with more of an overlap to the virginica species.
  * All species show linear regression between sepal length and sepal width, and petal length and petal width.
  * All variables show positive correlation to each other apart from sepal width which shows a negative correlation.